-- Kansas Origin Horses A valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to exhibition is recommended, but not required by KDAH. - Horses Originating From Other States must be accompanied by a valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 2 12 months prior to entry into Kansas.
-Foals six months of age and younger, accompanying their EIAnegative dams, are exempt from EIA test requirements.
+- All horses must meet the General Requirements. - Kansas Origin Horses A valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to exhibition is required by KDA-DAH.
+Foals six months of age and younger, accompanying their EIA-negative dams, are exempt from EIA test requirements.

+Horses Originating From Other States must be accompanied by a valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) test conducted by a state-approved laboratory within 12 months prior to entry into Kansas.
+Foals six months of age and younger, accompanying their EIA-negative dams, are exempt from EIA test requirements.